An overview of donor sperm insemination

-Donor insemination is frequently used in couples in which the male has an extremely low or zero sperm count or in couples with a known genetic disease carried by the male.
+Donor sperm insemination is frequently used in couples in which the male has an extremely low or zero sperm count or in couples with a known genetic disease carried by the male.
 We recommend sperm banks that meticulously screen sperm donors for infectious or genetic diseases; samples are quarantined for at least 6 months to ensure the ultimate safety of our patients.
 Donor sperm can be used either for insemination (IUI) or in vitro fertilization (IVF).
 The use of donor sperm is a highly successful alternative for couples dealing with severe male factor infertility.

 Prior to starting treatment with donor sperm, you will be referred to a reproductive counselor for counseling about third party reproduction.
 You and your partner will have blood testing performed, and our consent form will need to be reviewed and signed.
 Additional tests such as ultrasound or hysterosalpingogram (HSG – a dye test to check tubal patency), may be recommended.
 We suggest that you complete all of these steps before purchasing donor samples.

 Here are some of the sperm bank centers that we often work with: